hucancode/hucancode/src/posts/oni-training-2024.md

 ### Programming

 Last year I picked up `rust 🦀` and like it very much.
-I can say that was a successful attempt or a nice adventure I would say.
-On a side note, `kotlin` is also on my list but I haven't done anything significant.
+I can confidently say I am now a Rustacean.
+That was a successful attempt or at least a nice adventure I would say.
+On a side note, `kotlin` is also on my list but I haven't done anything significant with it.

-### Blog & Internet Presence
+### Internet Presence

-I have managed to maintain a blog, mostly low-effort leetcode solutions but it's an active blog nonetheless.
+My personal toy web page is up to date with modern looks and cool stuffs, pretty proud of it.
+I also have managed to maintain a blog, mostly low-effort leetcode solutions but it's an active blog nonetheless.
 I have also did some creative coding and got something interesting out of it.

 ### Nhi 💖